MarkPearlCoZa/Blog_General/_posts/2017-09-14-Mentor-Handbook.md

 category: Unpublished
 ---

+Purpose of mentoring is:

+* Provide growth opportunities (either personal or professional)
+* Support with career planning
+* Build confidence and self-esteem
+* Foster networking and sharing of knowledge
+* Assist with retention of high performing team members

+The mentor is responsibile for facilitating the mentees learning and developing and raising the bar in relation to his/her potential.
+The mentor provides information, guidance, support, encouragement and constructive feedback.

 Graduates will be in your team, their objective is to learn.
 Graduates will also attend the academy once every two weeks, they will get tasks they need to which will take up some of their day
 They learn by doing stuff with you, and by deepening their knowledge of core principles.